MiriamPapp/photo-forum/docs/index.md

 ---
 Diese Seite ist auch [auf Deutsch](./index_de) verfügbar.

 **Attention**: This is work in progress and in a very early stage.
 There is nothing usable yet.
+If you want to help you can test this documentation at the moment.
-If you want to provide feedback, send it to [photo.forum.project@gmail.com](mailto:photo.forum.project@gmail.com).
+In case you want to provide feedback, send it to [photo.forum.project@gmail.com](mailto:photo.forum.project@gmail.com).

 # Introduction